Snaacky/thewiki/docs/tutorials/comparison.md

 ### Scripting

-In order to create a comparison, you will need to create a `.vpy` script.
-This script outlines the parameters and files which [VSPreview](https://github.com/Irrational-Encoding-Wizardry/vs-preview) will use when generating your comparison.
+In order to create a comparison, you will need to create a VapourSynth script (`.vpy`).
+This script outlines the parameters and files which VSPreview will use when generating your comparison.

 Create a file called `comp.vpy`.
-Launch it in your text editor and add to the script based on what you need:
+Launch it in your text editor and add to the script depending on what you need:

 ==- :icon-file-code: Initial script [!badge variant="danger" text="Required"]